What Is Emission Standards?

-Till now, we read about what is standards and it’s time to know what actually these Bharat Stage Emission Standards and European Emission Standards are?
 We may be having this doubt that what actually this BS and Euro meant and why the automobile companies used to have it on their vehicles?
 So let us learn about it today.

 - What is Four Stroke Engine, Working of Four Stroke Engine, Advantages?